rbozek/homewrangler-back-end/README.md

 # 🤠 HomeWrangler 🏡

 ## Howdy, pardner!
 This repo is for the back-end server.
-To view the front-end repo, go [here](https://github.com/rbozek/homewrangler-front-end "homewrangler-front-end GitHub Repo")
+To view the front-end, [GO HERE](https://github.com/rbozek/homewrangler-front-end "homewrangler-front-end GitHub Repo").

 ![Logo](/assets/hw-logo-border-white.png)